Thursday, May 09, 2024

-One Super Simple Activity to Teach Perspective Taking Skills to Kids
+One Simple Activity for Teaching Perspective Taking to Kids

 This website uses affiliate links.
 As an affiliate and Amazon Associate, I earn from qualifying purchases, which means I make a small commission when you use these links, at no additional cost to you.

-A simple activity that will teach and improve perspective taking skills in kids.
+A simple activity for teaching perspective taking to kids.
 Plus, a definition of perspective taking and what it means.

-This perspective taking activity for kids is super simple and takes only a few minutes to do.
-Yep, just a few minutes of your time and you can have an incredibly powerful way to show your kids how to consider and understand another person's perspective.
+Well, that's where this super simple perspective taking activity comes in.
+It only takes a few minutes to do, but it's an incredibly powerful way to show kids how to consider and understand another person's perspective.

 Perspective Taking Definition: What is it Exactly?